n0sys/TryHackMe-Writeup/Wonderland/README.md

 hatter@wonderland:/home/hatter$ id
 uid=1003(hatter) gid=1002(rabbit) groups=1002(rabbit)
 ```
-The previous script which spawned a shell for us as hatter had set our groupid to "1002" which means we cant run just yet perl.
+The previous script which spawned a shell for us as hatter had set our gid to "1002" which means we cant just yet run perl.
 After checking hatter's home directory, we find a file "password.txt".
-Using this file we are able to relog in properly as hatter with
+Using this file we are able to relog in properly as Hatter.
 ```bash
 hatter@wonderland:/home/hatter$ su hatter
 Password: